ctsit/redcap_external_module_development_guide/docs/guide_for_devs.md

 ### [Intro to Queries]({{ site.repo_root }}exercises/intro_to_queries/)

 In this module, you will complete a plugin page that allows admins to assign and revoke privileges for users in bulk.
 Make your changes in `ExternalModule.php`; you will need to write a few lines of SQL to make an `UPDATE` statement.
+If you visit the plugin page before you complete the `gatherUsers` function, you will receive a fatal error in `ExternalModule.php`.
+This error is normal.
+Work the problem.

 You will occasionally have to write SQL queries; most often, this need will arise when writing a module that adds a feature for REDCap admins.
 Writing your own SQL should be a last resort after you have considered all of your builtin options.